from fastcore.test import test_fail,test_eqCore API

 add_cmds:str=None, # Temp add these commands

-add_ops:str=None, # Temp add these operators
+add_dests:str=None, # Temp add these destinations

 rm_cmds:str=None, # Temp remove these commands

-rm_ops:str=None, # Temp remove these operators
+rm_dests:str=None, # Temp remove these destinations

 ignore_ex:bool=False, # If True, return (returncode, output) instead of raising on error